Life Insurance For Bipolar Disorder: The Definitive Guide

 While this seems very cold, insurance is about statistics and perceived risk to the insurance company.
 Try not to take it personal.
 A person just diagnosed with pancreatic cancer who just decided they want life insurance is now a very high risk to any life insurance company.
 Because the ficticious individual is very high risk, he or she can only be covered by a guaranteed acceptance policy due to the “perceived risk.”
 This also means there will be a 2 year waiting period for full benefits and elevated premiums on top of that.
 Again, that may seem “cold” but insurance companies must take all risks factors into account to ensure their ability to pay claims out to the beneficiaries of the policies.

-Many people who reach out to us have been told they can’t get life insurance whether it was bipolar disorder and/or another preexisting medical condtion.
+Many people who reach out to us regarding bipolar life insurance have been told they can’t get coverage one way or another.
 This simpy isn’t true.
-Don’t expect to walk into a corner insurance agency and find a life insurance expert.
-These are home and auto agencies and don’t have extensive medical underwriting knowledge of bipolar disorder nor the industry contacts to find the right life insurance policy to meet your needs and budget.
-Look for a seasoned and independent life insurance broker who regularly works with high risk life insurance cases.
-Why waste days and hours of your time only to be frustrated with the end results?
-Hope this article has been helpful.
-We’ll be here if you have further questions.
+Different insurance companies often have specialities or niches where they excel.
+Don’t expect to walk into a corner insurance agency and find a real life insurance expert.
+These are home and auto agencies which don’t have extensive medical underwriting knowledge of bipolar disorder, the industry contacts or flexibility to find the right life insurance policy to meet your needs and budget.
+You will need to utilize a independent life insurance advisor/broker.
+This does not cost you anything.
+Since the vast majority of life insurance companies cannot sell directly to a consumer due to state law requirements, look for a seasoned and independent life insurance broker who regularly works with high risk life insurance cases.
+He or she should have access to dozens of life insurance carriers, some of whom will accept your predicament.
+Why waste days and hours of your time only to be frustrated with dead end results or a decline?
+I’d like to think we are one of the best brokers out there for people with health conditions.
+If you have a personal question, need advice/help, we’ll be here.
 Phone: 269-244-3420

 Leave a Reply